 Progressive receives high marks for financial stability from AM Best with an A+ (Superior) rating for financial strength.
 There are a ton of additional types of coverage available, like free coverage for pet injuries caused by collisions, gap insurance and roadside assistance.
 There is also the Name Your Price Tool, which allows you to find the best Progressive coverage options based on your budget.

-State Farm is known to be the biggest insurance company in the U.S. Whether you are driving your vehicle for personal purposes, additional income through apps like Uber or for temporary convenience due damage from a collision, there are coverage options through State Farm.
+State Farm is known to be the biggest insurance company in the U.S., and offers lots of auto insurance coverage options for Alaska drivers.
 There are even special offerings to help young drivers save money, like with its Steer Clear driving program.

 Car insurance costs vary greatly from person to person, and they also vary by state.
 Compared to other states, Alaska car insurance prices are more mid-level.
 State rates likely will not break the bank, but they are also not the cheapest.
 Whereas drivers pay averages of $565 for minimum coverage and $1,674 for full coverage, nationally, Alaskans likely pay less for car insurance due to low population density.

 |Average annual premium for minimum coverage in Alaska||Average annual premium for full coverage in Alaska|

 To keep motorists protected, Alaska requires drivers to carry minimum coverage limits of 50/100/25, which includes: